What is a Bachelor of Arts in Human Resources Management?

 To earn your Bachelor of Arts in Human Resources Management, you must complete 120 credits.
 You will need to complete 30 upper-division credits, of which 18 credits must be from the major program.
 A total of 30 credits must be completed at the University of Arizona Global Campus to meet the residency requirement.
 You may be able to transfer approved credits from community colleges, other previous college coursework, or other life experiences such as military service or job training toward your degree.

-Special Terms and Conditions
+Licensure and Certification Terms and Conditions

-Successful completion of the Bachelor of Arts in Human Resources Management degree by itself does not provide licensure or certification in any state, regardless of concentration or specialization.
-Students seeking licensure or certification in a particular profession are strongly encouraged to carefully research the requirements prior to enrollment.
-Requirements may vary by state.
-Global Campus does not guarantee that any professional organization will accept a graduate’s application to sit for any exam for the purpose of professional certification.
+This program is not designed to meet the state educational requirements for a specific professional license or certification in any state.
+Students seeking licensure or certification in a particular profession shall carefully research the requirements prior to enrollment and regularly review the requirements as they are subject to change.
+Requirements vary by state.
+The University of Arizona Global Campus does not guarantee that any professional organization will accept a graduate’s application to sit for any exam for the purpose of professional certification.
+Further, a criminal record may prevent an applicant from obtaining licensure, certification, or employment in their field of study.

 Certain degree programs may not be available in all states.